Extends

 Methods

 Claim any keystrokes that come in.
-Once claimed, any keystrokes that come in are passed to the helper.
-The helper can then choose to capture or propagate the keystrokes.
-This enables a helper to capture keystrokes even if it doesn't have mouse focus.
+Once claimed, any keystrokes that come in are passed to the element.
+The element can then choose to capture or propagate the keystrokes.
+This enables an element to capture keystrokes even if it doesn't have mouse focus.

 addDefaultMarkup(component [, markup])